andrewdyer/slim-api-template/README.md

 ├── storage/                 # Stores logs and cached files │
-├── tests/                   # Unit and feature tests │   └── ExampleTest.php      # Example test file to get started with PHPUnit
+├── tests/                   # Unit and feature tests │
-│
 └── workbench/               # Sandbox for experimentation and development
 ```